-Helping Monroe County Residents Navigate PI Cases
+Helping Monroe County Residents Navigate Personal Injury Cases

 Dealing with a personal injury dispute can be stressful - and additional stress is the last thing you need when you're recovering from an injury.
-Having an experienced Monroe County personal injury attorney on your side enables you to focus on your recovery while your legal counsel helps you pursue the best outcome in your case.
+Having an experienced Monroe County personal injury attorney on your side enables you to focus on your recovery while your legal counsel helps you pursue the best outcome in your personal injury case.

 At Duke Law Firm, P.C., our personal injury attorneys, located in Monroe and Livingston Counties and serving all the Southern Tier, are here to ensure you receive the highest level of legal representation throughout your personal injury case.
 To schedule a consultation with our team, contact us online or via phone at (585) 449-4987.

 Receiving a professional opinion, such as consulting with a personal injury attorney, is the easiest way to understand whether you should file a personal injury claim (and what benefits you may gain from doing so).

 Generally, if you are injured due to another person's negligence or violation of safety regulations, you may be able to file a personal injury suit against the individual or entity responsible for your injury.

 How Much Time Do I Have to File for Personal Injury in NY State?

 In New York, the statute of limitations for most types of personal injury suits is three years from the date of the injury.
 However, filing your claim sooner rather than later is probably a wise decision due to the level of documentation required for most personal injury suits.
 The sooner you decide to pursue your personal injury case, the easier it will be to start gathering evidence and ensure that your recovery process is well-documented so you can pursue compensation more easily.